Rising Democrat candidate Kevin Paffrath creates recall headaches for Gavin Newsom

 California Democrats have hammered the gubernatorial recall election as the illegitimate spawn of die-hard Trump Republicans, which means the left now has a Kevin Paffrath problem.

-The 29-year-old real-estate millionaire, whose financial education show is a YouTube sensation, stunned politicos by topping the recall field in an Aug.
+The 29-year-old real estate millionaire, whose financial education show is a YouTube sensation, stunned politicos by topping the recall field in an Aug.
 4 SurveyUSA poll, promptly complicating the anti-recall message by offering voters a seemingly viable Democratic alternative to Gov. Gavin Newsom.

-Not only does Mr. Paffrath’s rise make it tougher to tar the recall as a right-wing plot, but Democratic voters may be less likely to obey the party’s pleas to ignore the second part of the ballot listing alternative candidates when they see the “D” next to Mr. Paffrath’s name.
+Mr. Paffrath’s rise makes it tougher to tar the recall as a right-wing plot, and Democratic voters may be less likely to obey the party’s pleas to ignore the second part of the ballot listing alternative candidates when they see the “D” next to Mr. Paffrath’s name.

 Mr. Paffrath, who said he has been a registered Democrat since he was 18, called Mr. Newsom’s call for voters to leave the second question blank “just classic Gavin Newsom being selfish.”

-“It is so stupid not to have a back-up option,” Mr. Paffrath told The Washington Times.
+“It is so stupid not to have a backup option,” Mr. Paffrath told The Washington Times.

-“In my opinion, if the Democratic Party was wise and actually looked at these polling numbers showing that this recall is getting more and more likely, it would be very smart to ‘hail Mary’ endorse a back-up Democrat,” he said.
+“In my opinion, if the Democratic Party was wise and actually looked at these polling numbers showing that this recall is getting more and more likely, it would be very smart to ‘hail Mary’ endorse a backup Democrat,” he said.
 “We would be that person.”

 Indeed, the California Democratic Party essentially cleared the field for Mr. Paffrath, who refers to his campaign as “we,” by ensuring that no Democratic politician ran as an option to Mr. Newsom in the Sept.
 14 special election.

-As a result, there are 46 alternative candidates listed on the second question of the ballot — the first question asks whether Mr. Newsom should be recalled - but only nine are Democrats, and none is viewed as a serious contender — except Mr. Paffrath.
+As a result, 46 alternative candidates are listed on the second question of the ballot — the first question asks whether Mr. Newsom should be recalled — but only nine are Democrats, and none, except Mr. Paffrath, is viewed as a serious contender.

-What’s more, Mr. Paffrath will be identified as a Democrat on the recall ballot.
+Mr. Paffrath will be identified as a Democrat on the recall ballot.
 Mr. Newsom will not, thanks to a paperwork error by his campaign.

 Mr. Paffrath may have been unknown to the political establishment, but he didn’t come from nowhere.

-He has 1.69 million followers on his four-year-old “Meet Kevin” YouTube Channel, where he dispenses financial advice and analysis on topics including real estate, markets and cryptocurrency.
+He has 1.69 million followers on his 4-year-old “Meet Kevin” YouTube Channel, where he dispenses financial advice and analysis on topics including real estate, markets and cryptocurrency.

 “As a real estate broker, when I did that full time, I would teach people how to invest in real estate and how to build wealth,” he said.
-“That’s the concept of how I was able to get clients: Hey, let me help you build wealth and be more of a portfolio advisor on the real-estate side.
+“That’s the concept of how I was able to get clients: Hey, let me help you build wealth and be more of a portfolio adviser on the real estate side.
 I took that to YouTube in 2017, and fortunately, it took off.
 People loved it.”

-He has taken that message to the campaign trail, saying that “the big thing for me is everybody should be on a path to building wealth.
-That’s actually what I think California needs as well.”
+He has taken that message to the campaign trail.
+“The big thing for me is everybody should be on a path to building wealth.
+That’s actually what I think California needs as well,” he says.

-That online presence helped boost his name recognition despite his shoestring campaign — he has only raised about $400,000 — and let him emerge as the only Democrat registering on the recall polls.
+That online presence helped boost Mr. Paffrath‘s name recognition despite his shoestring campaign — he has raised only about $400,000 — and let him emerge as the only Democrat registering on the recall polls.

-He notched 3% of the vote in the UC Berkeley Institute of Governmental Studies poll released July 27, but then soared to 27% in the SurveyUSA poll for the San Diego Union-Tribune, placing him above Republican frontrunner Larry Elder, who had 23%, among likely voters.
+He notched 3% of the vote in the University of California, Berkeley, Institute of Governmental Studies poll released July 27 but soared to 27% in the SurveyUSA poll for The San Diego Union-Tribune, placing him above Republican front-runner Larry Elder, who had 23% among likely voters.

-One reason may be that polls typically don’t list all 46 candidates, and Mr. Paffrath was listed as a Democrat in the survey for the San Diego newspaper.
+Polls typically don’t list all 46 candidates, and Mr. Paffrath was listed as a Democrat in the survey for the San Diego newspaper.

 “One thing about the polls is that they seem to only poll him, in terms of Democrats,” said Joshua Spivak, who runs the recall elections blog for the Hugh L. Carey Institute for Government Reform at Wagner College.